-My latest Comedy Short, ‘The Litter Mermaid’ is coming out in 2019.
-It’s the story of the plastic crisis in our seas, and the impact it is having on the mermaid community and their King.
+My Comedy Short, ‘The Litter Mermaid’ is the story of the plastic crisis in our seas, and the impact it is having on the mermaid community and their King.
 You can watch the trailer here.

-It’s the first thing I’ve ever written and directed, and it was the nodal point of all my favourite things – comedy, swimming, and serendipity.
-I want to say the massivest thank you to everyone that helped make this.
-From the old friend I’d known since I was 21 who literally IS a mermaid, the beautiful Lisa, to the new friends that stepped straight off of Ramsay Street to produce and crew the thing up thanks to Brendan… to my bonkers genius housemate Michelle who dressed the set and the entire mythological population on nothing but a fin-string and made ‘spoofy condoms’ out of mayo.
-Basically, it was one of the best days of my life.
+Thank you to everyone that helped make this – From the old friend I’d known since I was 21 who literally IS a mermaid, the beautiful Lisa, to the new friends that stepped straight off of Ramsay Street to produce and crew the thing up thanks to Brendan… to my genius housemate Michelle who dressed the set and the entire mythological population on nothing but a fin-string and made ‘spoofy condoms’ out of mayo.

 What’s it about?
 It’s about some mythical creatures who very much DO NOT want to be where the people are…

 King Neptune and his team have been glorified maids of the sea for long enough, they’ve got zero job satisfaction and they are over it.
 Soon there’ll be more plastic than fish… but do the Human Resources department give a cr*p?
 Find out in The Litter Mermaid – a comedy about plastic, a tragedy about our world, and the melancholy fact that there’s now an island of plastic the size of France in our oceans.
 Shot on location in Elwood Beach, Melbourne it’s the next film under fledgling channel Melon Comedy.